-- Hire and onboard a new City Manager. - Improve City communications with residents and adopt innovative, culturally appropriate initiatives to improve public engagement and collaboration with residents, particularly with residents who may face barriers to participating in municipal government activities and community affairs. - Improve policies and processes to enhance resident interaction with the City government, including requests for government services, complaint systems, and code enforcement. - Put in place improvements and review the overall structure and purpose of existing Council-appointed committees. - Review and reform the City's approach to public safety to ensure racial justice and work toward a safer, more livable community for all residents. - Improve service delivery and reduce administrative burden by updating internal policies, IT infrastructure, and software.
+- · Hire and onboard a new City Manager. - Improve City communications with residents and adopt innovative, culturally appropriate initiatives to improve public engagement and collaboration with residents,

+Improve policies and processes to enhance resident interaction with the City government, including requests for government services, complaint systems, and code enforcement.

+Put in place improvements and review the overall structure and purpose of existing Council-appointed committees.

+Review and reform the City's approach to public safety to ensure racial justice and work toward a safer, more livable community for all residents.

+Improve service delivery and reduce administrative burden by updating internal policies, IT infrastructure, and software.